fenago/react-graphql-course/md/lab_1.md

 ==================================

-Following commands will install Node.js and the build tools for native modules:
+Following commands will install Node.js and the build tools for native modules (it is ok if the curl command does not work):

 ```
 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash –